soupi/learn-haskell-blog-generator/src/02-hello.md

 ## More bindings

 We can define the HTML string passed to `putStrLn` in a new name instead of passing it directly to `putStrLn`.
-Change the content of file `hello.hs` we defined above to:
+Change the content of the `hello.hs` file we defined above to:

 ```hs
 main = putStrLn myhtml